consideRatio/discourse-sso-oidc-bridge/README.md

 ## Deployment notes

-I have deployed this using a simpler Helm chart, I'd like to open source this as well for a complete solution.
-Show some interest and I'll get it done.
+I have deployed this using a simpler not published Helm chart.
+I'm happy to open source this as well for a complete solution.
+But to avoid overworking something that few has interest for it in I'd appreciate if you showed interest in this by emailing me or opening an issue or similar.